telerik/maui-docs/controls/barcode/barcode-styling.md

 # Styling Options

-RadBarcode enables you to change the visual appearance of your Barcodes so they match your application theme.
+The Barcode enables you to change the visual appearance of your barcodes so they match your application theme.

 1. To change the colors of the control, set the `ForegroundColor` and `BackgroundColor` properties.